Ethnography of Near and Middle East

 - Year of study:

 - Taught in:

 - Term 1

 This course will introduce students to the study of the Near and Middle East, through a variety of interconnected topics that have been important in the anthropological literature on the region.
-The course uses material on countries such as Syria, Egypt, Saudi Arabia, Palestine, and Jordan, and may also include literature on Muslims in South East Asia and Europe.
+The course uses material on countries such as Syria, Egypt, Saudi Arabia, and Palestine, and may also include literature on Muslims in South East Asia and Europe.
 It seeks to balance ethnography and theory, drawing attention to contributions made to wider debates in the discipline.

 The module also encourages participants to consider how anthropological and historical understandings of the Near and Middle East help us understand the fundamentally interconnected and global nature of any artificially constructed region or area.
 Crucial to achieving greater understanding of these dynamics is attention to contemporary social and political dynamics in and about the region.

 - Students enrol via the online Module Sign-Up system.

 On successful completion of this module a student will be able to: